mahrud/mahrud.github.io/teaching.md

 ---

 My teaching credo is much in its infancy.
 I am still in the process of experimenting with different [pedagogical strategies].
-Here are some questions that I tend to ask when I think about teaching or plan lectures:
+Here are some questions that I tend to ask myself when I think about teaching or plan lectures:

-- Do I expect my students to **enjoy** mathematics like they would enjoy art?
+- Do I expect my students to **enjoy** new math like they would enjoy art?

-- Are my students comfortable with sharing their perspectives and feedback with me?
+- Are my students comfortable sharing their perspective and feedback with me?

-- How do I encourage my students to work together and learn to communicating math?
+- How do I encourage my students to work together and learn to communicate math?

-- How do I help my students get comfortable feeling **stuck** on problems?
+- How do I help my students be comfortable feeling **stuck** on problems?

 - Does this strategy help increase the attention span of my students?

-- Do I expect to learn anything new from my students?
+- What can **I** learn from my students?
 Am I open to it?

 I'm always open to discuss teaching philosophies.
 Feel free to reach out to me.